My Favorite Yellow Thai Curry

 It’s a lot of curry paste per container, so if you don’t make curry very often, split it with someone else.
 Or you can freeze it in ice cube trays, then place the curry paste cubes into a sealed container to freeze.

-How to make this recipe step by step
+How to make this yellow curry recipe step by step

 Diced potato, sliced onion, and slice carrots on a wooden cutting board.

-Sautéed onions, carrots, and potatoes with the curry paste being added.
+Sautรฉed onions, carrots, and potatoes with the curry paste being added.

 Flavor tip: You want to briefly cook the curry paste before adding the coconut milk.
 This is a classic and authentic technique that helps to draw out more flavors from the curry paste.
 Normally the curry paste is fried in oil.
-But I’ve found it works well to sauté it with the veggies just before adding the coconut milk.
+But I’ve found it works well to sautรฉ it with the veggies just before adding the coconut milk.

 Simmered Thai Yellow Curry with the chicken and peanut butter being added.

-Add the coconut milk with the lime zest or lime leave if you can find them and simmer until all the veggies are tender.
 Then add the chicken back to the pan along with the nut butter, lime juice, and fish sauce.
 Stir to combine.

 Adding the chopped spinach to the curry.